Chronos2011/fretter/WALKTHROUGH.md

 ## Charting the fretboard with A aeolian

 Now that we have the fingerings for our *chord* progression, we will look at some diagrams for the purpose of soloing.
 Displaying *scale* notes on the fretboard requires *operation* `scale`.
-Again, mandatory options must be filled, in case of `scale` these are `--scale <scale>` and `--root <pitch>`:
+Again, mandatory options must be filled, in case of `scale` these are `--scale <scale>` and `--root <pitch-class>`:

 ```
-$ ./fretter.sh -oScale -sAEOLIAN -rA_3
+$ ./fretter.sh -oScale -sAEOLIAN -rA

-Fretter v0.1.2 - Fretboard Diagram Generator
+Fretter v0.1.3 - Fretboard Diagram Generator

+Scale A AEOLIAN (standard guitar tuning)

  0     1       2       3       4       5       6       7       8       9      10      11      12      13      14      15      16      17      18      19      20      21      22      23      24